 Is your boss or manager suddenly micromanaging your work?
 Is he looking for details which were deemed unnecessary before or were not mentioned to be put in reports?
-This is a sure sign that your manager is trying to look for your replacement.
+This is for sure sign that your manager is trying to look for your replacement.
 As replacement of employees is not an easy task and your boss cannot afford to be so arbitrary, he is just trying to find mistakes in your work that he can frame as the reason for your replacement.

 2. Mentoring a Junior:

-Telling you to mentor your subordinates or junior and train them on the exact jobs you solely do can be an indication that you are not needed in an organization.
+Telling you to mentor your subordinates or junior and train them on the exact jobs you solely do can be an indication that you are not needed very much in an organization.
 It is just that they are trying to upgrade the skills of the junior so that he/she can be your replacement as soon as possible.

 3. Uninvited in Meetings:

 You have no idea when your team is having a meeting with the manager.
 You were not even given an intimation that such a meeting was going to take place.